nickeblewis/btcpay-booking/content/en/profile.md

 # All settings are optional unless specified as mandatory

 # Name that will show in the buyer browser tab
-title: Learntheropes
+title: Nick Lewis
 # Description that with be set as html head tag.
 # Useful for search enginesGiovanni Learntheropes.
-description: My consultancies booking website powered by Btcpay and Nuxt
+description: Code / Music / Photography
 # Your profile picture name that you need to put in the public folder.
-image: learntheropes.png
+image: round-knob-svgrepo-com.svg
 # List of images to show on the page
 # Save the files in the ./public foder and list the files name here
 # I don't have a gallery in this case.
 But you have a commented out example.